 How to register with CPAM 💌

-• Print and fill out a hard copy of this form - there is also an English version which they will accept.
+- Print and fill out a hard copy of this form - there is also an English version which they will accept.

-• Gather the following documents and make printed copies
+- Gather the following documents and make printed copies

-• Passport or ID card from an EU/EAA country
+- Passport or ID card from an EU/EAA country

-• Birth certificate (long-form or short-form), if it’s not in French, an official French translation is needed in most cases.
+- Birth certificate (long-form or short-form), if it’s not in French, an official French translation is needed in most cases.

 They do accept some other languages without translation but it’s dependent on the country of origin.
 Unfortunately, there is no list outlining the exceptions for the French translation.
 We suggest you: a) get an official translation completed (call your local French Embassy for a list of approved translators) or b) call CPAM to ask about your specific case and country of origin to find out if a translation is necessary.
 If you submit it without an official translation when it was needed, they will contact you for it, causing some delays.
-If you need this to be done quickly we recommend that you just get a translation made to avoid any delays.
+If you need this to be done quickly we recommend that you just get a translation made to avoid any delays. - If employed, you need documentation of employment (like a contract or a payslip).

-• If you’re not employed, you need to document the nature of your residence in France to show you’ve been there for at least three months according to the requirements on the form.
+- If you’re not employed, you need to document the nature of your residence in France to show you’ve been there for at least three months according to the requirements on the form.

-• Your main bank account IBAN number - to be used for reimbursements/ payments of your benefits.
+- Your main bank account IBAN number - to be used for reimbursements/ payments of your benefits.

-💡 If you’re planning to live in France, it would be wise to connect this with your primary French bank account so you don’t need to change it later.
+💡 If you’re planning to live in France, it would be wise to connect this with your primary French bank account so you don’t need to change it later. - Carefully review the form and documents, ensuring that you’ve met the requirements for your specific case.

-• Once you have all these documents gathered, mail* them to your local CPAM office.
+- Once you have all these documents gathered, mail* them to your local CPAM office.
 If your living in Paris the CPAM address you need to mail this to is: Assurance Maladie de Paris, 75948 PARIS CEDEX 19.
 If you’re living elsewhere in France, check your address here to find out which CPAM office you should be mailing your application to.

 *Please note: it’s also possible to submit your CPAM application in person at your local office, but you must phone ahead to make an appointment.
 The benefit of going in-person is that they can review the documents together with you, it can speed up the process if you can get an appointment within a good time frame.
 However, appointment times are limited due to COVID-19.